Thorndon Country Park has 500 acres of diverse habitats, managed for its precious wildlife and many visitors.

 Horse riding routes are marked on our Thorndon Country Park map - PDF document, 1.8MB.
 Bring your own horse!

 Volunteering at Thorndon Country Park is a unique experience – you’ll gain skills in nature conservation and feel involved in improving the park for visitors and wildlife.
 There are many tasks volunteers can get involved in, such as clearing invasive species, construction and restoring ponds.
 Contact Thorndon Guardians to join a great team.

 Discover the magic of the Deep Dark Wood with this self-led trail searching for the amazing hand-crafted carvings of Gruffalo characters.
 This trail helps children understand our native woodland and see it as a welcoming place.
 It takes about 45 minutes to complete.
 Grab a map for 50p from the Countryside Centre - opens at 9.30 - keep dogs on a lead and wear wellies!

 The pebbles at Thorndon Country Park’s old gravel pit have had a long and eventful history, providing evidence of massive global climate changes.
 Pick up a leaflet in the Countryside Centre.

 We have short, medium and long fixed orienteering courses designed by local club, Havoc Orienteering.
 Get a map of all the courses for £2.50 from the Countryside Centre.

-Our obstacle course for dogs involves jumps, ramps, tunnels, hoops and more, all with instructions – a fun way to embed their training.
-You’ll find the dog activity trail along the edge and bottom of the picnic field at Thorndon South.
+Our obstacle course for dogs involves jumps, ramps, tunnels, hoops and more, all with instructions - a fun way to embed their training.
+You’ll find the dog activity trail, built by Thorndon Guardians, along the edge and bottom of the picnic field at Thorndon South.

 You can fish at Old Hall Pond in Thorndon South, with a day ticket from the Rangers that patrol the lakes, from 8am until 30 minutes before park closing, all year round.

 Day tickets are £6 per rod or £3 concession - proof of eligibility required.
 You must have an Environment Agency rod licence and no more than two rods.
 Fishing rules are displayed in the noticeboard by the lake.